One Thing Leads to Another by Jonathan Forrest

 Forrest’s work positions itself at a curious moment in painting.
 He emerged out of the heyday of formalism where, as a young artist forming his identity, he caught the end glimmers of high modernism.
 He maintained his practice through postmodernism’s questioning and searching, steadily establishing himself in Canada as a painter committed to pursuing the possibilities of abstraction.

 “… My work is a combination of intuitive responses to the world around me, an ongoing dialogue with contemporary and historical painting, and an enthusiastic immersion in the material process of making objects.
 A natural openness and curiosity has kept me alert to the range of potential approaches to art-making.
 My creative process is positive – I’m interested in creating something new, something generous and giving, and, above all, something that sustains me in the studio.”

 This exhibition is organized by the Art Gallery of Swift Current in partnership with the Moose Jaw Museum & Art Gallery.
-Curator is Kim Houghtaling, Director and Curator of the Art Gallery of Swift Current.
+Curated by Kim Houghtaling.